drmauro/codeZIWEIBULL/README.md

 # codeZIWEIBULL
-R Code for the zero-inflated Weibull cure rate model
+R Code for the zero-inflated Weibull non-default rate regression models.

 We describe here the code of the simulation study and the MLE approach for estimation of parameters of the model proposed in the paper
 !A zero-inflated non-default rate regression model for credit scoring data"